4cm3/ipfs-metadata/infrastructure/README.md

 Based on this: https://developer.hashicorp.com/terraform/language/backend/s3

 * Create a bucket for each env (check infrastructure/dev/ecr/providers.tf to find/change the file name)
-* Create the DynamoDB table for keeping locks
+* Create the DynamoDB table for keeping locks.

 ## Deploy infrastructure